React2Shell | CVE-2025-55182

 1var x = {} 2var func7 = x.__proto__.constructor.constructor("alert()")

-And we can reference data from another chunk using the '$' sign
+The first suspicious part is the Flight Protocol, which represents data as chunks.
+We can reference data from another chunk using the '$' sign:

 OUTPUT